akshayrdeodhar/CoqZIter/report.md

 Alive[@alive] is a verifier for peephole optimizations in LLVM built using Z3[@z3].
 Alive converts converts LLVM optimization _left hand sides_ and _right hand sides_ to logical formulas, and verifies their equivalence over all possible cases using the Z3 SMT solver.
 Alive either proves validity, or outputs a counterexample.

-Research on verification and synthesis of Halide _term rewrite rules_[@halide] also uses the Z3 SMT solver, but uses Coq for proving a subset of the rules by hand.
+Research on verification and synthesis of Halide _term rewrite rules_[@halide] also uses the Z3 SMT solver, but uses Coq for proving a subset of the rules for which Z3 times out.
 The authors mention that the majority of rules for which Z3 times out involve the division and modulo operations.

-The Peek[@peek] framework for CompCert[@compcert] proves a set of standard peephole peephole optimizations in Coq, in addition to a global proof that the application of these optimizations, in _combination_ produces a correct program.
+The Peek[@peek] framework for CompCert[@compcert] proves a set of standard peephole optimizations in Coq, in addition to a global proof that the application of these optimizations, in _combination_ produces a correct program.

 The rewrite rules that we set out to prove will _not_ give significant performance improvements in standard CPU-based loop nests.
 In a sense, they are analogous to strength reduction[@strength], or induction variable elimination.
-The rules that we select are different from these optimizations due to the following factors-

-Unlike strength reduction, which merely reduces expensive arithmetic operations in a loop nest, these are built to be applied in a reconfigurable scalar datapath with a limited number of stages, with some operations being _unavailable_.
+However, unlike strength reduction, which merely reduces expensive arithmetic operations in a loop nest, these are built to be applied in a reconfigurable scalar datapath with a limited number of stages, with some operations being _unavailable_.
 In some cases, such transformations are necessary for a buffer to _fit_ within a given number of memory units, while in others, they eliminate operations which are incomputable on the hardware.
 These rules are primarily concerned with _iterators_, _intervals_, and the _division_ and _modulo_ arithmetic operations.

 \newpage